10 Exploding Tech Trends That Will Redefine The Future

 8. Digital Trust and Cybersecurity

 Digital trust involves building secure and transparent digital systems with trust while being reliable.
 It involves identity authentication, encryption, threat intelligence, responsible AI, and blockchain for security.
-Cybersecurity is technology that keeps personal and business data secure.
+Cybersecurity helps to keep personal and business data safe.

 Real-life examples